MahaboobJS/applications/COLLABORATORS.md

 # Project Collaborators

-This document lists all the collaborators for the reBiz project.
+This document lists all the collaborators for the rebiz project.

 ## Project Team